 We next prove Lemma \ref{lem:multi-peaks}.
-Again, using Theorem \ref{thm:profile-a2} we reduce the problem to Airy$_2$ processes, and then by applying Theorem \ref{thm:a2-comp-br} we could just prove the result for Brownian motions. \begin{proof}[Proof of Lemma \ref{lem:multi-peaks}] Denote $\cL_{\alpha,\beta}:\R\to\R$ as the process given by
+Again, using Theorem \ref{thm:profile-a2} we reduce the point-to-line profiles to Airy$_2$ processes, and then by applying Theorem \ref{thm:a2-comp-br} we can just prove the result for Brownian motions. \begin{proof}[Proof of Lemma \ref{lem:multi-peaks}] Denote $\cL_{\alpha,\beta}:\R\to\R$ as the process given by